TirthNandha/anonify/ProgressLog.md

 ## day 15:
     - Added comment section and and feauture to add and displayed comments.
     - posts is opened in new page on click.
+    - changes the whole app to use hashedEmail instead of email to prevent privacy.